-Several iPhone and iPad users have reported that the built-in iOS mail app is indicating (red circle badge notification) a number of unread email messages when actually there are no unread email messages in the inbox.
+Several iPhone and iPad report that the built-in iOS Mail app unread email indicator (red circle badge notification) shows a number of unread email messages when actually there are no unread email messages in their Inbox.

-1-Obviously, make sure that you really don’t have any unread mails in your inbox.
-You may have some unread emails that your may not know.
-For instance, lets say your are using Gmail as your email account.
-Open Safari (or any other internet browser) and go to gmail.com.
-To find your unread gmail messages, in the search box, enter ‘is: unread‘ (without the quotes) and if this search finds any unread messages, mark them read.
+You may have some unread emails that you may not know.
+For instance, let’s say your are using Gmail as your email account.
+Open Safari (or any other internet browser) and go to Gmail’s site.
+To find your unread Gmail messages, in the search box, enter ‘is: unread‘ (without the quotes.)
+If this search finds any unread messages, mark them read.
 Check if this fixes your problem.

-3-The next fix is to disable the Mail settings and restart the Mail app.
-Here is how:
+3-The next fix is to disable the Mail settings and restart the Mail app

 - Go to Settings > Mail (for older iOS: Mail, Contacts, Calendars) > Accounts

-- Select the mail account that shows the incorrect unread mail notifications, if you have more than one.
+- Select the mail account that shows the incorrect unread mail notifications

-- Disable “Mail”.
-Note this does not delete your account.
+- Toggle OFF “Mail” to disable it.
+This does not delete your account.

 - Exit Settings by pressing the Home Button